microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm_linux.md

 * Extend KVM to support Hyper-V-style VTLs, to reach parity with Hyper-V, even in non-confidential VMs.

-* Extend KVM to fully multiple VMPLs on SNP machines, and update OpenHCL to support using architectural GHCB calls to switch VMPLs, rather than Hyper-V-specific hypercalls.
+* Extend KVM to fully support multiple VMPLs on SNP machines, and update OpenHCL to support using architectural GHCB calls to switch VMPLs, rather than Hyper-V-specific hypercalls.

 * Update OpenHCL to support TDX without Hyper-V-specific hypercalls.
 Optionally,